briandiloreto/AtomicViz/README.md

 * Customize the graph:
     * Layout graphs by file/folder, using custom clusters, or without any clusters
-    * Hide unwanted graph graph items that are not relevant to your focus
+    * Hide unwanted graph items that are not relevant to your focus
     * Collapse graph items to show class dependencies at any level of detail
     * Easily exclude specific files from the graph